florinsdistortedvision/ps2-classics-emus/README.md

 ## What do I do with these?

-* After unarchiving them, put the folders in emu folder in PS2-FPKG 0.6 tool.
+* After unarchiving them, put the folders in emus folder in PS2-FPKG 0.6 tool.
 * Done.

 ## What emus are included?